lucasgdb/deckr/README.md

 ### How to use/contribute

 -  clone this project.
--  type `docker container run --name mongodb -p 27017:27017 -d mongo:latest`
+-  type `docker container run --name mongodb -p 27017:27017 -d mongo:latest` to install the mongo database
 -  type `sudo yarn` or `yarn` on terminal to install its dependencies.
 -  type `yarn start`
 -  enjoy it!